<![CDATA[

 | Swap / Rollover | Interest charged or earned for holding a position overnight | Long AUD/JPY earns positive swap (higher-yield currency held) |

-The Major Currency Pairs
+Currency Pairs Explained

-Pips, Lots and Leverage
+Pips, Lots, and Leverage

 What Is a Pip?

 A pip (percentage in point) is the smallest standard price movement — the fourth decimal place on most pairs (0.0001).
+For JPY pairs, it’s the second decimal place (0.01).
 If EUR/USD moves from 1.1050 to 1.1060, it has moved 10 pips.

 What Is a Lot?